The Ultimate Guide to Building

 Do you live in a home with a dream kitchen?

 Does it have everything you could want in a kitchen?
-For many people, the answer is, “No.” If it’s your answer, maybe it’s time for a new kitchen.
+For many people, the answer is, “No.” If “No” is your answer, maybe it’s time for a new kitchen.

 It’s fun to dream but remodeling a kitchen takes planning, hard work, and patience.
 You’ll face many considerations and decisions; the process can be stressful and, at the same time, gratifying.
 A fresh, new kitchen provides better function, adds attractiveness to your home, and increases your home’s value.
 When you finally have the kitchen you’ve always wanted, you’ll be glad you went forward with the remodeling project.

 We’ve created this guide to give insight into the process of how to build your new kitchen.
-We will also share tips and information that will help you make better decisions by removing some of the stress in creating your beautiful dream kitchen.
+We will also share tips and information that will help you make better decisions and eliminate some of the stress in creating your beautiful dream kitchen.

 How You Know When It’s Time for a Kitchen Remodel

 Stand in the middle of your kitchen and look around the room.
 Consider if you like what you see.
 The next few times you cook or bake, pay attention to the way the space functions for you.
 Please make a note of how many times you’re frustrated with something related to the kitchen space, organization, or operation of elements within it.
-These practices will give insight on when your kitchen needs a remodel or some specific, smaller updates.
+These practices will help you decide when your kitchen needs a remodel or identify some specific, smaller updates.
 You might need a new kitchen because you find one or more of the following problems with yours:

 - It’s unattractive and out of date.
 It’s depressing to look at your kitchen, and you feel sad because you don’t like the way it looks.
 An outdated kitchen can decrease your home’s value, as well.

 - It isn’t set up to function well.
 Kitchen layouts are more open today than they used to be.
-Sometimes, kitchens were made to fit the space rather than considering changes that could improve the design, making them awkward and inconvenient.
+Sometimes, kitchens were made to fit the space rather than designing a space to fit the kitchen.
+This can result in an awkward, inconvenient and less functional kitchen.

 - It’s too small.
 If you have an older house, there’s a good chance you have a smaller kitchen.
 It may be too small for comfort when cooking.

 - There’s not enough counter space.
 Everybody loves counter space to chop and prep, among other things.
-If you don’t have much space, you look for other places to work, like the kitchen table, which are inconvenient.
+If you don’t have much counter space, you look for other places to work, like the kitchen table, which are inconvenient and inefficient.

 - There’s not enough storage space.
 Kitchens need pantry space for dry goods, cabinets for pots, pans, dishes, cups, and bowls, and drawers for utensils.
-If it’s a challenge to find places to store your kitchen items, you’ll be frustrated.
+If it’s a challenge to find places to store your kitchen items, your cabinets will become overcrowded and cause you frustration.

 - Parts of the kitchen are broken or worn, such as broken cabinets, drawers that don’t close, chipped floor tile, and appliances that don’t work well.

 - It doesn’t hold the appliances you need.
 Have you ever gone into a kitchen without a dishwasher?
 It happens.
-Maybe you need double wall ovens, and your kitchen can’t support them.
+Maybe you need double wall ovens, or a gas cooktop, and your kitchen can’t support them.
 It may be time for a change.

 - The lighting isn’t sufficient.
 Overhead, task, and accent lighting are needed for a kitchen to look good and function well.

-- It doesn’t match or flow with other rooms.
+- The kitchen doesn’t match or flow with other rooms.
 Many houses have flooring that changes from room to room.
 Possibly in your home, the living room looks more modern than the kitchen.
 Resolve the mismatches with remodeling.

 - Your needs have changed.
 Sometimes, a kitchen works well until your needs change.
-Some ways that can happen are an increase or decrease of people living in the house, cooking or baking work, or requiring adaptation for someone in the home.
+Maybe there has been an increase or decrease in the number of people living in the house, or you now require adaptation for someone in the home.
+Maybe your cooking or baking needs have changed.

 Do any of these reasons strike a chord with you?
 You likely have more than one reason to want to update your kitchen.
-Of course, while you might have good reasons for a kitchen update, you have to be able to fit it into your life’s schedule and to pay for it.
+Of course, while you might have good reasons for a kitchen update, you have to be able to fit it into your life’s schedule and budget.

 Follow These Steps to Remodel Your Kitchen